codesharedot/blackcoin-price/README.md

-# swftcoin price
+# zelcash price

-Gets the swftcoin price with Python (from JSON).
+Gets the zelcash price with Python (from JSON).

 https://pythonbasics.org